viamrobotics/docs/docs/program/extend/modular-resources/_index.md

 ### APIs

-Every Viam [resource](/appendix/glossary/#term-resource) exposes an [Application Programming Interface (API)](https://en.wikipedia.org/wiki/API).
+Every Viam {{< glossary_tooltip term_id="resource" text="resource" >}} exposes an [Application Programming Interface (API)](https://en.wikipedia.org/wiki/API).
-This can also be understood as the protocol that the resource "speaks".
+This can be understood as a description of how you can interact with that resource.
-Each API is described through <a href="https://developers.google.com/protocol-buffers" target="_blank">protocol buffers</a>.
+Each API is described through [protocol buffers](https://developers.google.com/protocol-buffers).
 Viam SDKs [expose these APIs](/internals/robot-to-robot-comms/).

 Each Viam resource's API is uniquely namespaced as a colon-delimited-triplet in the form of `namespace:type:subtype`.